sicktronics/cs260/LinkedQueueAssignment3/README.md

 - enqueue().
 According to https://www.bigocheatsheet.com/ I believe this is equivalent to a "Singly-Linked List" insertion operation, which has an average and worst case of O(1).
 - dequeue().
 Similar to above, I believe this would be equivalent to a "Singly-Linked List" deletion operation, which also has an average and worst case of O(1).
 - peek().
-I believe this is equivalent to a "Singly-Linked List" access operation, which has an average and worst-case runtime of O(n).
+(Update after reviewing lecture materials).
+Since this is just examining the front element, this would also be O(1).

 ## 4. "Tests: Be sure to include at least one test for each piece of functionality that should verify that your code is working!"